foxglove/create-foxglove-extension/examples/topic-aliasing/README.md

 This is an example of a topic alias Foxglove Studio extension.
 Topic alias extensions dynamically alias data source topics to topics with new names of your choosing.

+This example automatically remaps all topics as well as remapping a specific topic selected by the user by setting the `camera` global variable.

 ## Develop

 Extension development uses the `npm` package manager to install development dependencies